-Towards the end of the Revaluation, every homeowner will receive a notice of his or her proposed valuation based on the analysis performed.
+Towards the end of the Revaluation, every homeowner receives a notice of his or her proposed valuation based on the analysis performed.
 These values are not final; they only become final after the hearings.
-When a homeowner has a question or concern about the proposed valuation, they are asked to call the firm and set a date and time to meet and discuss the valuation process and answer any questions the homeowner may have.
+When a homeowner has a question or concern about the proposed valuation, they are asked to call the firm and a date and time to meet will be set to discuss the valuation process and answer any questions the homeowner may have.
 An informal hearing is not a forum to discuss taxes, it is strictly meant to answer questions on the property valuations.
 Homeowners are asked to come prepared with questions and have compared their property to other comparable ones in their neighborhood.
 A Hearing Officer will determine if a review of the property is necessary.
 All changes to value that occur due to a hearing will be reflected in the change notice that is sent after hearings are complete.

 10. How will the homeowner be notified of the new assessment?

 At the completion of the project, each homeowner will receive an individual notice of their new assessment.
 Property owners can then review the entire public assessed values; so that the property owner can see what the values are around his/her properties.
 All property owners are given the opportunity to discuss their values with the appraisal staff at an appointed time, which will be publicly announced towards the end of the revaluation.
 At a hearing the property owner can voice concerns, discuss inaccuracies or discrepancies with a qualified appraiser who will review the property record card and explain the value.
-Should an inspection or re-evaluation need to be done, the appraiser will make that determination and any changes that result will be sent to the property owner.
+Should an inspection or revaluation need to be done, the appraiser will make that determination and any changes that result will be sent to the property owner.

 12. How will I know if my assessment is equitable?